fluca1978/fluca1978.github.io/_posts/2017-10-31-Hacktoberfest.md

 It is interesting also to note that, differently from the past year, I did not *rebase* my branches.
 It is not that my commits are perfect, it is just that my [Fossil](https://www.fossil-scm.org/index.html/doc/trunk/www/index.wiki) experience teached me to value every single  commit and remember my mistakes.
 And I believe there's nothing wrong in showing to the world my mistakes, what it does matter, after all, is the *full diff* that can lead to the contribution.

+One thing I have to admit this Hacktoberfest did to me is that **it took me back to my desk, at eveningn, developing some new feature**.
+That was a thing I did not do anymore, I try to sped the less time as possible in front of my computer when at home, but this time I did enjoy being back at evening, with my cat near me (unluckily it was not enough cold to start up my fireplace, that would make it a perfect hacking session).